What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 Labaton Keller Sucharow

-Active plaintiff-side firm partnering with Keller Postman on high-profile campaigns including streaming services Warner and Discovery.
+Active plaintiff-side firm partnering with Keller Postman and Milberg on high-profile campaigns including streaming services Warner, Discovery, and Meta Instagram addiction.
 Active in consumer protection and securities-adjacent arbitration.

 Plaintiffs' Firm